 The chickens are measured at costs less accumulated amortisation and impairment losses as their fair value cannot be measured reliably.
 The chickens are subjected to amortisation when they are considered mature.
-They are being amortised on a reducing balance method over the estimated egg laying period of about 53 weeks and thereafter disposed off at a residual value.
+They are being amortised on a reducing balance method over the estimated egg laying period of about 65 weeks (2015 : 53 weeks) and thereafter disposed at a residual value.